ncsa/ssh-auditor/README.md

 * SSH auditor will do a full credential scan on any host whose ssh version or key fingerprint changes.
 * SSH auditor will check if it can authenticate and run a command.
 * SSH auditor will ALSO check to see if it can authenticate and tunnel a TCP connection.
 Many appliances screw this up.
+* SSH auditor will re-check each credential using a per credential scan_interval - default 14 days.

 It's designed so that you can run `discover` from cron every hour, and `scan`